Reservation

 HISTORYHistory

-Nagoya's oldest restaurant, Kawabun, prospered during the Edo period as a purveyor to the Owari Tokugawa family.
+Nagoya's oldest restaurant, KAWABUN, prospered during the Edo period as a purveyor to the Owari Tokugawa family.
 Not only as a restaurant, but also as the only guest house in central Japan, it has been loved by historical dignitaries such as Ito Hirobumi and Nogi Maresuke.

 The large 400-year-old chinkapin tree that stands on the grounds is a symbol of Nagoya Castle, planted as a landmark to indicate the direct south direction when the castle was built.
 THE KAWABUN NAGOYA was built on the site of the former Nagono-no-Ma, a large restaurant hall.
 The transoms, tiled roof, and water basin found throughout the building have been renovated using the same building materials.
 The building is decorated with not only furnishings that reflect Japanese technology and tradition, such as colorful gold-leaf paper crafts and climbing carp sculptures, but also art that reflects the transitions of the castle town, and has made it a priority to maintain a space that exudes the essence of Nagoya.
 While respecting tradition, this place has pioneered new eras and has spun a 400-year history.